codelingo/docs/docs/platform.md

 $ platctl vbox import-appliance
 ```

 When prompted, supply the filepath to the codelingo-onprem.ova file, CPU and Memory system resource allocation.
 On a successful import, the command will print `Successfully imported the appliance.`.
-If an error was reported, or a hypervisor other that virtualbox is used, repeat the import manually using the hypervisor's interface with the following minimum system resources:
+If an error was reported, or a hypervisor other than virtualbox is used, repeat the import manually using the hypervisor's interface with the following minimum system resources:

 ```
 CPUs: 1